qdrant/examples/qdrant_101_image_data/README.md

 In this tutorial, you will learn how use semantic search for accurate skin cancer image comparison usign Qdrant and the Hugging Face's `transformers` and `datasets` libraries.

-## Table of Contents

-1. Overview
-2. Set Up
-3. Image Embeddings
-4. Semantic Search
-5. Improving our Search Results
-6. Putting it all Together
-7. Conclusion

 ## 1. Overview

 This tutorial aims to provide an in-depth walkthrough of how to employ semantic search techniques with image data.
 In particular,